WEST HAM UNITED v WEST BROMWICH ALBION

 Barclays Premier League

-Four of the last five meetings between the two sides have
+The last four meetings between the two sides have

 ended in draws.

-Albion last played a game on December 28 in 2010 when they lost 3-1 at home to
+Albion last played a game on March 30 in 2002 when goals from Jordao, Danny

 Albion's last six games: